 In order to be able to make comparisons across functional groups, for each species present in both the ESD’s and our plot based data, we ensured that they drew from the same attribute table.
 This was especially important for situations where sub shrubs are alternatively classified as forbs or shrubs depending on context.
 After performing this, we recovered both the ‘coarse’ functional groups used by the AIM team, which correspond largely to the botanical notion of ‘lifeforms’.
 Subsequently, using the developed attribute tables finer functional groups, developed locally, which reflect the propensity of major groups of these lifeforms to respond to various disturbances, such as drought (e.g. C3 and C4 grasses), and fire (non-resprout and re-sprouting shrubs).
-In instances where more fine scale functional data were not available, such as was the case for sprouting potential of many shrub species, than species were left at this level rather than attempting to determine an appropriate group for them.
+In instances where more fine scale functional data were not available, such as was the case for sprouting potential of many shrub species, then species were left at this level rather than attempting to determine an appropriate group for them.

 The calculation of all, previously mentioned, forms of diversity were not carried out for each individual plot.
 All plots had α-diversity, the number of unique species per plot calculated.
 However, plots which lacked Ecological Sites, were unable to have γ-diversity, and subsequently β-diversity calculated.
 Ecological Sites which lacked reference tables were able to have these calculations performed, as they are independent of the Descriptions.
 Calculations of β-diversity, wherein only plots belonging to the same Ecological Sites were compared, were performed using the ‘vegdist’ function from the package ‘vegan’, with standard defaults and as Sorenson-Dice dissimilarity (Oksanen et al. (2022), Sorensen (1948), Dice (1945)).